How far can you aim and still achieve a humane kill? Mat Manning considers

 In still conditions, with the right kit, and with lots of practice, you can expect to achieve clean kills on rabbits at 45m when shooting prone and with the added support of a bipod — but it hinges on being able to confidently land your pellet between the eye and ear.

 I would argue that a true sportsman should turn the initial question on its head, though.
-Rather than getting caught up in trying to work out the maximum range at which a sub-12ft/lb air rifle could potentially despatch live quarry, you should be asking “how close can I get for the shot?”.
+Ask yourself “how close can I get for the shot?” rather than work out the maximum range for a legal limit air rifle.

-Stretching range increases the risk of wounding, eventually to an unacceptable level and I’m always more impressed by shooters who demonstrate restraint and a sound knowledge of fieldcraft than those who try to use long shots to make up for the deficit.
+The most impressive shooters are those demonstrate restraint and a sound knowledge of fieldcraft than those who try to use long shots for their lack of fieldcraft.
 Getting close to your quarry is what makes airgun shooting so exciting, and there is nothing more rewarding than making a clean kill after putting in the groundwork to close down the distance.

 Watching rabbits scurry off into the brambles or hearing pigeons clatter from the treetops as you try to creep closer might be frustrating but it doesn’t linger like the sight of a wounded animal dragging itself into cover after a recklessly long shot goes wrong.
 Fieldcraft and sportsmanship should be at the top of the airgun shooter’s priorities.